SamHames/hackyhour-stlucia/src/stories/about.md

 .. type: text
 -->

 # About Hacky Hour

 Research computing can be hard!
 It's made even worse when you don't have anyone to talk to and ask questions.
 Hacky Hours are here to help.
-We aim to bring people together to do better science.
+We're aiming to make a community of people interested in doing better science.
+Sometimes a problem that you've been wrestling with for days can be solved by 5 minutes talking to the right person.
+The aim of this Hacky Hour is to establish a broad community of "the right people" so you don't have to be alone with your problems.

 For example: